knative/docs/blog/articles/get-started-knative-eventing.md

 ```
 Our **event-source** is an application that takes (unconfirmed Bitcoin transaction) messages from the [blockchain.info websocket](https://www.blockchain.com/api/api_websocket) and then creates a new [CloudEvent.](https://cloudevents.io/) This is our producer of events and it *produces* events that other services *may or may not* be interested in subscribing to.

 In our case we tell it where we want it to send the events, using the **sink** variable.
-The sink is passed in as an environmental variable in the deployment and, in this case, it is our broker address.
-To get the broker url, you can use the following command:
+The sink is passed in as an environmental variable in the deployment and, in this case, it is our Broker address.
+To get the Broker url, you can use the following command:
 ```
 kubectl get broker -n knative-eventing-websocket-source
 ```